Jahangir Khan (cricketer)

-Cricket career
+Personal life

-Jahangir, who hailed from a Pashtun family, was a big man who stood six feet and bowled medium pace.
-He came from a famous cricketing family that produced Pakistan captains Baqa Jilani, Imran Khan, Javed Burki and Majid Khan, the last being his son.
+Dr Mohammad Jahangir Khan hailed from a Pashtun family that is famous in cricket for producing three Pakistan captains: Javed Burki, Majid Khan and Imran Khan.
+He was father of Majid Khan.
 Majid's son Bazid Khan also represented Pakistan for the first time in 2005, making the family the second, after the Headleys to have three consecutive generations of Test cricketers.
-Baqa Jilani is brother in law of Dr. Mohammad Jahangir Khan also represented India in Test Cricket.
+Baqa Jilani, the brother-in-law of Jahangir Khan, also represented India in Test cricket.